How to add signatures to emails sent from shared mailboxes

 If a user sends an email as the shared mailbox specified in the new rule, CodeTwo will add a signature created for this mailbox (Fig. 16.).

-Create a signature for emails sent on behalf of a shared mailbox
+Create a signature for emails sent on behalf of a shared mailbox (cloud signatures only)

-If your users have the Send on behalf permission to a shared mailbox, you need to create a signature rule that adds a personalized signature to all emails sent by these users.
+If your users have the Send on behalf permission for a shared mailbox, you need to create a signature rule that adds a personalized signature to all emails sent by these users.
 This can be either:

-• an email signature designed specifically for the shared mailbox users.
+- an email signature designed specifically for the shared mailbox users.

 In the case of an existing standard signature, you do not need to make any additional changes to your cloud (server-side) rules.
 The program will automatically add a signature when an email is sent from a shared mailbox.